JamesHallowell/launchpad-pro-rs/README.md

 ## Game of Life

-A simple [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implementation.
+A simple implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 To build it for the Launchpad run:

 ```
 $ cargo sysex --example life
 ```

+Pressing buttons on the grid will create new life!
+You can pause the simulation by pressing the Setup button.